ziming/laravel-scrapingbee/README.md

 A PHP Laravel Package for [ScrapingBee](https://www.scrapingbee.com?fpr=php-laravel)

-If you wanted to support my work you can use my [referral link to be a paid customer of ScrapingBee](https://www.scrapingbee.com?fpr=php-laravel)
+If you wanted to support my work you can use my [referral link to create an account & paid customer of ScrapingBee](https://www.scrapingbee.com?fpr=php-laravel).

+Alternatively there can refer to [Contributing](#Contributing) Section below for other ways to support me.

 ## Installation